-Data: Duration at harbours / ports / terminals NEW Possible data provider: Authority Need of SuAc: 2.2 Synchromodality, 3.1 New Technologies

-This information indicates the time a vessel needs to be in a harbour, port or terminal area.
-In Maritime it is called the Vessel Turnaround Time and it is defined as the total time that a vessel spends at a harbour, port or terminal from its arrival to departure.
+Data: Duration at n at harbours / ports / terminals NEW NEW Possible data provider: ider: Authority Need of Need of SuAc: 2.2 Synchromodality, 3.1 New Technologies Maritin spends a vess part of duratic Need of SuAc: 2.2 Synchromodality, 3.1 New Technologies This information indicates the time a vessel needs to be in a harbour, port or terminal area.
+In Maritime it is called the Vessel Turnaround Time and it is defined as the total time that a vesse spends at a harbour, port or terminal from its arrival to departure.
 The logistics sector tends to keep a vessel's stop as short as possible and to decrease the Average Turnaround Time (ATT).
 A large part of the success of containerisation is due to time economies, particularly the reduction in the duration of port calls.
-Although vessels now spend a smaller amount of time in port, it is still a cost factor.
+Although vessels now spend a smaller amount of time in port, it is still a cos factor. that a vessel tends to keep ATT).
+A large luction in the